bernabecj/C-digos/IoetExercise/readme.md

 # Ioet Exercise - Schedules

-## If you wanna run this app "ACMESch.py" in your machine, you must run this commands:
+## If you wanna run this app "ACMESch.py" in your machine, you must run these commands:
 1. pip install pytest
 2. import pytest